st-korn/KornToDoList/README.md

 * `lists.go` - implements JSON-api of lists-routines (such as GetLists, CreateList) for javascript and mobile applications.
 * `tasks.go` - implements JSON-api of tasks-routines (such as GetTasks, SendTask) for javascript and mobile applications.
 * `today.go` - implements JSON-api of today's task list routines (such as SaveTodayTasks) for javascript and mobile applications.

+* `static/global.css` - common CSS, used on all web-pages
+* `static/changepassword.css` - CSS for change password web-page
+* `static/tasks.css` - CSS for main tasks web-page

+* `static/global.js` - common JavaScript, used on all web-pages
+* `static/changepassword.js` - JavaScript, used on change password web-page
+* `static/tasks.js` - JavaScript-routines for task management on main web-page
+* `static/headers.js` - JavaScript-routines for user management (SignIn, LogIn, LogOut, etc..) on main web-page
+* `static/lists.js` - JavaScript-routines for list management on main web-page
+* `static/filter.js` - JavaScript-routines for tasks filtering on main web-page
+* `static/today.js` - JavaScript-routines for today's tasks list management on main web-page

+* `static/icons/` - icons, used in application: only .SVG vector format
+* `static/libs/` - standard JavaScript libraries, such as jQuery, etc..
 * `templates/` - here are HTML-templates and JSON language packages.
 A file from this folder is used by the main server application, but not transmitted to clients directly via HTTP requests.
-* `static/` - here are the static files that clients should receive via http requests: javascripts, CSSs, icons, etc.
 * `.graphics/` - in this folder the original images and the results of their processing are saved.
 All images received from third-party sites and services must necessarily contain a license, which allows their public commercial use.
 * `.vscode/` - here the Visual Studio Code settings are saved.

+- here are the static files that clients should receive via http requests: javascripts, CSSs, icons, etc.

 ## Environment variables